What are the most important things to know about enfuvirtide?

 Always use enfuvirtide in combination with other HIV medicines.

-If you inject too much enfuvirtide, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.
+If you have injected too much enfuvirtide, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.

 For more information on how to use enfuvirtide, see the FDA drug label.